Fonysony/100-days-of-code/README.md

 - Worked on [Colt Steele's Web Development Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/), almost done with the front-end stuff and be moving on to error handling later.
 - Half way through (khanacademy's add-and-subtract-fraction-like-denominators)[https://www.khanacademy.org/math/arithmetic/x18ca194a:add-and-subtract-fraction-like-denominators]!
+- Worked on [merged-sort](https://leetcode.com/explore/learn/card/fun-with-arrays/525/inserting-items-into-an-array/3253/) with a friend, didn't get to use the algorithm a learned though.

   **What I Learned:**

 - Have the urgentence to get things done now!
 Say out loud "back to work, back to work.
 I'm highly proudtive person, would a productive person wait?"
 - Don't let the past get ahead of you and your future!
 The past is the past, who cares what happened and don't even think about it.
+- Keep track of my goals and stay on top of them.
+I just gotta finish this course and do things that interests me.

 [⬆️ back to the top ](#log)